lpalbou/Contextuals/docs/api/core.md

 ## Exceptions

-Custom exceptions used in Contextual-CC.
+Custom exceptions used in Contextuals.

-### `ContextualCCError`
+### `ContextualsError`

-Base exception for all Contextual-CC exceptions.
+Base exception for all Contextuals exceptions.

 ### `APIError`